libavg/libavg/sphinxdoc/areanodes.rst

         .. py:method:: getDuration() -> int

             Returns the duration of the video in milliseconds.
+Some file formats don't store valid durations; in this case, 0 is returned.
+Read-only.

         .. py:method:: getNumFrames() -> int